suitmedia/baze-test/README.md

 3. Install project dependencies with `npm install` and `bower install`
 4. Start testing remote URL by doing `casperjs check.js --url=http://example.com`
 5. Sit back and you got pretty report
+6. run `gulp clean` to conduct new test

 ### CSSLint and JSHint